oldevelopment/heythis_is_new/Back-End notes.md

 instagram token accessed
 :smile:

-TODO :
-explain the flow to get insta info explain the flow to get FB info explain the flow to get youtube info
+explanation the flow to get insta info get permissions but first using at pop up window this gives user token this user token can be exchanged to loglived one and this can be used to make calls to the instagram graph api explanation the flow to get FB info get permissions but first using at pop up window this gives user token this user token can be exchanged to loglived one and this can be used to make calls to the facebook graph api TODO : explain the flow to get youtube info

-11th updated keywords query and mutation and allowed keywords to be created from users 12th updated models to reflect original project. user.js portal why ? especially since we have portaljs and portal types ? q for alvinio Added various types for facebook instagram and youtube (remember to change google in app.js to store to the youtube object)
+11th updated keywords query and mutation and allowed keywords to be created from users 12th updated models to reflect original project. user.js portal why ? especially since we have portaljs and portal types ? q for alvinio Added various types for facebook instagram and youtube (remember to change google in app.js to store to the youtube object) added query and resolver scaffolding for youtube & facebook & instagram permissions youtube & facebook & instagram content